The first step is securing your place. Apart from waiting for your exam results, check whether you need to do anything else to get your place.

 - you've signed and returned your declaration form

-- your course provider has confirmed your attendance to the Student Loans Company (SLC)
+- your uni or college has confirmed your attendance to the Student Loans Company (SLC)

 - you’ve allowed a few working days for the funds to be paid into your bank account

-Many students choose to open a student account with a bank or building society – these are tailored to your needs, and sometimes come with freebies and other useful features like student overdrafts.
+Many students also choose to open a student account with a bank or building society.
+These sometimes come with freebies and other useful features like student overdrafts.

 Going through Clearing could affect how much student finance you can get – find out what you need to do now.